cloudmesh-community/book/chapters/rest/rest.md

     $ make test

-YOu will se a number of json text been written to the screen.
+You will se a number of json text been written to the screen.

 ### Creating your own objects